 André Lalonde Permanent Endowment Fund

 The André Lalonde Endowment Fund was established in memory of his parents, Dorima and Antoinette Lalonde.
-It has been endowed by Dr. André Lalonde, Executive Vice-President, the SOGC, family members, Duchesnay Inc. and close friends of the SOGC.
+It has been endowed by Dr. André Lalonde, former Executive Vice-President, the SOGC, family members, Duchesnay Inc. and close friends of the SOGC.

-The rate of maternal and newborn mortality and morbidity is very high, especially in 67 countries around the world.
+The rate of maternal and newborn mortality and morbidity is still very high, especially in 67 low resource countries around the world.
 Most physicians from high resource countries have never experienced the plight of the women and newborns in the developing world.
 The lack of resources, medicine and healthcare professionals, as well as the poor quality of the existing health care systems, spell great danger for women in the poorest countries.

 Management of the Fund